 Enabling non-discrimination for end-users of recommender systems by introducing consumer fairness is a key problem.
 Current research has led to a variety of notions, metrics, and unfairness mitigation procedures.
 Nevertheless, only around half of the published studies are reproducible.
 When comparing the existing approaches under the same protocol, we get unexpected outcomes, such as the …

-Algorithmic fairness Recommender systems
+Category: Algorithmic fairness

 Enabling cross-continent provider fairness in educational recommender systems